top of page

 Yona Tsuda Abiko

-Yona Abiko worked closely with her husband, community leader, businessman, and Nichibei Shinbun newspaper publisher, Kyutaro Abiko.
+Yona Abiko worked closely with her husband, community leader, businessman, and Nichibei Shimbun newspaper publisher, Kyutaro Abiko.
 Kyutaro Abiko and lawyer Guy Calden had used land trusts to circumvent the Alien Land Law to establish the Yamato Colony and other farming cooperatives decades earlier.
-Yona Abiko consulted with Calden to create the land trust for the Japanese YWCA in 1921.
-After Kyutaro’s death in 1936, Yona became publisher of the Nichibei Shinbun.
-Possessing extraordinary education, experience, connections, intelligence, and charm, Yona Abiko was a mentor and role model for Nikkei women and an outstanding advocate and representative for the Japanese American community.
+Yona Abiko consulted with Calden to create the legal trust for the Japanese YWCA’s 1830 Sutter Building in 1921.
+After Kyutaro’s death in 1936, Yona became the publisher of the Nichibei Shimbun.
+Possessing extraordinary education, experience, connections, intelligence, and charm, Yona Abiko was a mentor and role model for Nikkei (people of Japanese descent living outside Japan) women and an outstanding advocate and representative for the Japanese American community.

 Video Interview with Dr. Iino